 Catch a performance

-The brand-new, state-of-the-art Valley Performing Arts Center (VPAC) aims to establish CSUN as the hub for culture and performing arts in the San Fernando Valley.
+The state-of-the-art Valley Performing Arts Center (VPAC) aims to establish CSUN as the hub for culture and performing arts in the San Fernando Valley.
 The 160,000-square-foot center features a 1,700-seat performance space that can support a full spectrum of professional programming, including symphony orchestra concerts, opera performances, dance programs, lectures, film events, and musicals and plays.

 The Plaza del Sol Performance Hall, completed in 1995, is a 500-seat theater that offers high-quality acoustics, sophisticated lighting and seats no more than 50 feet from the stage.

 The Cinematheque is a year-round film screening program housed in the Alan and Elaine Armer Theater, a 130-seat motion picture house.
 The theater is equipped with state-of-the-art, 35 mm film projectors and a theatrical digital projection system.
 The Cinematheque is a regular venue for innovative film projects, classic movie screenings, studio film previews, student film competitions, guest speakers and conferences.
 Screenings are provided in conjunction with class lectures, but a number of events are open to the public.
 Check the website to get updates on public film screenings and events.